 - Verification of required immunizations and accident insurance.
 Please see list of required immunizations and plan accordingly

-- Complete Applications and proof of required immunzations need to be brought to WVC starting on December 2, 2019; incomplete applications will not be accepted.
+- Complete Applications and proof of required immunzations need to be brought to WVC starting on TBD; incomplete applications will not be accepted.
 Registration will continue until course capacity is met.

 Complete the application and forms and submit all required documents to Rhonda Yenney, WVC Allied Health Secretary, second floor, Wenatchi Hall.
 Questions?
 Call (509) 682-6660.